GWU-CSCI3411/lab8-scheduling-template/README.md

 ### Questions

-1. What do we expect the output of `twoproc` to be?
+0.  **BEFORE** writing any code, what do we expect the output of `twoproc` to be?

-2. How does `yield` result in the current process being rescheduled?
+1. How does `yield` result in the current process being rescheduled?

 ## 3.2 Exercise 2 - Simple High Priority Scheduling Policy